laid0724/dating-app/README.md

 2. Go to settings tab, and under Config Vars, enter the key:value pair settings of your `appsetting.json`
 3. Login to heroku via its CLI and add heroku to your remote: `heroku git:remote -a {appName}`
 4. Set dotnetcore buildpack for the app: `heroku buildpacks:set https://github.com/jincod/dotnetcore-buildpack`
-6. Set your heroku environment to production: `heroku config:set ASPNETCORE_ENVIRONMENT=Production`
+5. Set your heroku environment to production: `heroku config:set ASPNETCORE_ENVIRONMENT=Production`
-7. Build production output of angular project: `cd client` and `npm run build:prod`
+6. Build production output of angular project: `cd client` and `npm run build:prod` and commit them the output to the codebase (do not gitignore these, heroku needs the file!)
-8. Deploy dotnet project: `git push heroku master`
+7. Deploy dotnet project: `git push heroku master`

-Once you've setup your heroku app, you can just repeat steps 7 & 8 for continuous deployment, unless you need to add further environment variables.
+Once you've setup your heroku app, you can just repeat steps 6 & 7 for continuous deployment, unless you need to add further environment variables.

 ---
 ##### Features to be implemented / Bugs to be fixed, in no particular order: